-The OISS website (http://oiss.yale.edu) provides useful information to students and scholars prior to and upon arrival in New Haven, as well as throughout their stay at Yale.
+The OISS website provides useful information to students and scholars prior to and upon arrival in New Haven, as well as throughout their stay at Yale.
 International students, scholars, and their families and partners can connect with OISS and the Yale international community virtually through Facebook.

 OISS is a welcoming venue for students and scholars who want to check their email, grab a cup of coffee, and meet up with a friend or colleague.
-The International Center is OISS's home on Yale campus and is located at 421 Temple Street, across the street from Helen Hadley Hall.
-The International Center provides meeting space for student groups and a venue for events organized by both student groups and University departments.
+The International Center is OISS's home on Yale campus and is located at 421 Temple Street.
+The International Center provides meeting space for student groups and a venue for events organized by both student groups and university departments.
 For more information about our hours, directions, and how to reserve space at OISS, please visit https://oiss.yale.edu/about/hours-directions-parking.